close

 Getting Started

 Before you begin hitting the campaign trail, there is one fundamental thing you'll need to do first - write your manifesto!
+These are compulsory this year (2025) for all candidates.

 A manifesto is an outline of who you are, why you are running for a role and what you intend to do should you be elected.
 In other words, introducing yourself to the voters.